jerichodeguzman24/8_Week_SQL_Challenge/Case Study #1-Danny's Dinner/README.md

 * The main query returns the <code>customer_id</code> and <code>product_name</code> from the CTE table.
 * Finally the result is filtered where the <code>ranks</code> column is equal to 1.

-7. Which item was purchased just before the customer became a member?
+<strong>7.
+Which item was purchased just before the customer became a member?</strong>

 ```sql
 SELECT S.customer_id, product_name